Nmap for Pentester: Output Format Scan

 -oG <filespec>

 Nmap has different file formats to save the results of a scan.
-Depending on the needs of the pentester the different formats like the normal, grepable, and XML format can be chosen.
-The grepable format has been included to help pentester extract information from logs without having the need to write a parser, as this format is meant to be read/parsed with standard Unix tools.
-It helps in finishing up the scan really quickly.
+Depending on the needs of the pentester, they can choose from different formats like the normal, grepable, and XML format.
+Specifically, the developers included the grepable format to help the pentester extract information from logs without needing to write a parser, as standard Unix tools can read/parse this format.
+Consequently, it helps in finishing up the scan really quickly.

 Nmap Scan Report in Alias format